T Levels

 What will T Levels offer?

-For the hair, beauty and aesthetics technical route the T Level course will include the following compulsory elements:
+For the beauty technical route the T Level course will include the following compulsory elements:

 • A technical qualification which will include: